chrislohmeier/worldbuilding-wiki/Captain Grimmerby.md

 ---
 ## Summary

 Captain Grimmerby is a non-binary, human pirate that uses he/they pronouns.
-They sank their ship in order to travel with [[The Party]], and is especially taken with [[Twigby Bramblethorn]], who they consider like a child that they never had with their long lost love.
+They sank their ship in order to travel with [[The Party]], and is especially taken with [[Twigly Bramblethorn]], who they consider like a child that they never had with their long lost love.